alisiia2601/assignment-2/ASSIGNMENT2_FEEDBACK.md

 Hi Alissia!
+Updated 21-12-2022

+Nice!
+The only thing I'm concerned with is the use of the eval() function as I discussed in the previous feedback -

+"The eval() function runs the string that is passed to it, and in the case where the string is user entered data it is a security risk.
+As a result it is strongly recommended to NEVER use eval.
+In this case there's no security risk, but there is a better way to do what you are trying to do.

+  Arrays and string have an "includes" function - https://www.w3schools.com/jsref/jsref_includes_array.asp - that returns a boolean.
+So you should delete the for loop from line 15, then at line 62 change the if:

+  if (word.includes(guess))

+  You could also change line 49 - if ( guess === wordGuessedLetters[p]) to use an include and move it to outside the loop.

+  Using includes means you could restructure the entire while loop from line 47 - ie. first check if the user has already guessed the word else check if word includes guess"

+*************************************

+Hi Alissia!

 Nice work!
 The game works very well and as you will see in the comments below you have nearly ticked off all requirements.
 There are a few things I would like you to do.